Our planned route around Ireland with Spaceships Rentals

 Again, thanks to the size of this campervan, it made wild camping much easier and we blended in nicely.

-I was worried we just wouldn't have enough room to store our stuff, but because you have extra seats in the back, you can easily store your items even when the bed is made!
+I was worried we just wouldn't have enough room to store all of the things we packed for Ireland, but because you have extra seats in the back, you can easily store your items even when the bed is made!